UZH-PEG/rstudio-server-startup/README.md

 RStudio server
 =============

-This repo contains files related to creating, and running an RStudio server in different environments.
+This repository contains files related to creating, and running an RStudio server in different environments.
 It includes files and instructuions for the following environments:

 - **docker**